 My friend Chandler called on a lazy Sunday, August afternoon.

-We hunted pronghorn antelope together last year after I drew a once-in-a-lifetime Oklahoma rifle tag.
-I had a great hunt with Chandler and we’d been exchanging text messages and trail camera photos ever since.
+I had a great hunt with Chandler, and we’d been exchanging text messages and trail camera photos ever since.
 So it didn’t surprise me that he was calling.
 The reason he was calling, though, was sure enough a surprise.